 Gary Burtless, Senior Fellow, Future of the Middle Class Initiative

-Gary research on issues connected with the income distribution and poverty, public finance, aging, labor markets, social insurance, and the behavioral effects of government tax and transfer policy.
+Gary researches issues connected with the income distribution and poverty, public finance, aging, labor markets, social insurance, and the behavioral effects of government tax and transfer policy.
 Burtless graduated from Yale College in 1972 and received a PhD in economics from the Massachusetts Institute of Technology in 1977.
 Before coming to Brookings in 1981, he served as an economist in the policy and evaluation offices of the U.S. Secretary of Labor and the U.S. Secretary of Health, Education, and Welfare.

-Tiffany Ford, Research Analyst
+Tiffany Ford, Postdoctoral Fellow

-Ariel Gelrud Shiro, Research Assistant
+Ariel Gelrud Shiro, Senior Research Assistant

 Ariel joined Brookings after graduating from the University of Pennsylvania, where he studied Economics and Cognitive Science.
 Prior to joining Brookings, he interned at the Abdul Latif Jameel Poverty Action Lab in South Asia and the Center for Health Incentives and Behavioral Economics.
 While at Penn, he wrote a thesis on the effects of collaborative and competitive interactions on trust among children.
 His research focuses on race disparities in the American middle class and intragenerational mobility.